streicherlouw/fastai2_jetson_nano/README.md

 ./fastai2_jetson_nano/step3_install_fastai2_background.sh
 ```
 # Step 4: Start jupyter notebook
-This installation script creates a virtual environment called "fastai" using the python's venv function.
+If you chose an installation with a virtual environment, the installation script created a virtual environment called "fastai" using the python's venv function.
 This means that you will need to activate the virtual environment before using fastai in either jupyter notebook or python.

 For convenience, the installation process places two start-up scripts in the user's home directory that automatically activates the virtual environment before starting jupyter notebook with the jetson nano's IP address.

-To start the jypyter notebook server in the terminal that you are logged into type the command below.
+To start the jypyter notebook server in the terminal that you are logged into, type the command below.
 This script will run jupyter notebook for as long as the terminal session remains open, but exit when the terminal session closes:
 ```
 ./start_fastai_jupyter.sh
 ```